lewishowles/components/src/components/content/floating-details/floating-details.md

 Any classes to add to the details content wrapper.

+### detailsColourClasses

+- type: `string | array | object`
+- default: `mt-3 rounded-md border border-grey-200 bg-white p-4 shadow`

+Any colours to apply to the details.
+These are passed as additional classes, but are separate so that colours can be redefined without affecting remaining styling.

 ### `detailsSizeClasses`

 - type: `string | array | object`
 - default: `max-w-lg`

 Any classes to add to specify the details content's size.
 This is separate to details classes so that the appearance can be consistent even if the size is not.

+### detailsAdditionalClasses

+- type: `string | array | object`
+- default: `null`

+Any classes to add that don't fit into other categories.
+This is so that existing classes do not have to be reproduced.

 ### `iconClasses`